maximilianfmayerhoferrochel/nxtthrax/README.md

 The snakefile uses a vcf-file as input to calculate a nextstrain phylogenetic tree with augur and visualize all data with auspice (both are part of the nextstrain installation).
 The vcf-file is generated using parsnp 2.0 (no-partition mode) which can be found here: https://github.com/marbl/parsnp/.
 We have also included our parsnp.vcf file so that you dont have to run the variant calling yourself, as this demands increased computational power.

-This workflow follows the instructions found in https://docs.nextstrain.org/en/latest/tutorials/running-a-phylogenetic-workflow.html and https://docs.nextstrain.org/en/latest/tutorials/creating-a-phylogenetic-workflow.html
+This workflow follows the instructions found in https://docs.nextstrain.org/en/latest/tutorials/running-a-phylogenetic-workflow.html and https://docs.nextstrain.org/en/latest/tutorials/creating-a-phylogenetic-workflow.html.
+The overview of the file structure is depicted in file_structure
 The results can be viewed locally or viewed by using the resulting 08_augur_out_export2auspice.json (or Supplementary Data 1) file at https://auspice.us/ in your browser.